rancher/rancher-docs/moving-or-renaming-docs.md

 ### Moving Index Pages

 Some entries in the published sidebar are clickable dropdown menus.
-These menu entries are indicated by `type: category` in the sidebar file.
+When a reader clicks them, they reveal a list of subtopics.
+These dropdown menu entries are indicated by `type: category` in the sidebar file.
 When you select the entry on the published docs site, the menu opens and you will navigate to the page indicated in `link.id`.

 Docusaurus uses the `label` field to generate the text that appears on the dropdown menu in the sidebar.
 When you rename these index pages, you also need to update their `label` in the sidebar file.